 Automated Polling / SNMP Updates

 Switch and switch port information in the database can go stale very quickly.
-As such, IXP Manager will poll switches using SNMP hourly via the task scheduler.
+As such, IXP Manager will poll switches using SNMP every five minutes via the task scheduler.
 You can do it manually via the Artisan command:

 The command signature is: